National Botanic Gardens

 Established as the base of the National Botanic Gardens of Ireland, the Gardens in Dublin are the largest and most beautiful in the country.
 Home to over 17,000 living plants, the attraction covers nearly 20 hectares.

-The world in a garden
+The World in a Garden

 The Dublin National Botanic Gardens has a collection of plants from all over the world.
 Three hundred of these are in danger of extinction and some no longer exist in the wild.